tysonnag/qc-gis-analytics/README.md

 - How can polygon remapping improve site-level load balancing and delivery speed?

+## Key Business Questions
+- Are QC site service polygons overlapping and causing order leakage?
+- Which geographic zones have high order density but poor SLA performance?
+- Is the current radius-based coverage aligned with demand patterns?
+- How can polygon remapping improve site-level load balancing and delivery speed?

 ## Data & Metrics
 - Order latitude and longitude
 - Site codes and service polygons